 - There will be a change in temperament – she is agitated, defensive and nervous.
 She may even uncharacteristically strike out at you but she will go back to behaving normally once she has had her clutch.

 - Some novice snake owners may like to remove the uncertainty of whether the female snake is pregnant or not.
-They prefer just to take the snake to the snake breeder they bought the snake from or to ultrasound will give the vet the answer you need.
-These are x-rays of her reproductive organs.
+They prefer just to take the snake to the snake breeder they bought the snake from, or to a vet, for an ultrasound that will give the the answer they need.

 Once the young snakes break out their eggshells they’re pushed out into the world totally independent.
 Once they grow up, males and females start the life cycle all over again.

-Courtship, mating and pregnancy so that new snakes can keep being born.
-Therefore forming a key link in the food chain and helping to maintain a healthy ecosystem.
+Courtship, mating and pregnancy, all so that new snakes can keep being born.
+And each of those snakes form a key link in the food chain and help maintain a healthy ecosystem.